Krishna1408/apache-tomcat-automation/README.md

 # apache-tomcat-automation

+## Overview

-Creating a Highly Available apache-tomcat cluster with ansible, packer &amp; terraform There are 3 parts of this automation:
+We aim to create a Highly Available apache-tomcat cluster with ansible, packer and terraform.

+There are 3 parts of this automation:
-1. Create a VPC with public &amp; Private subnets using Terraform
+ 1. Using [Terraform] creating a VPC with public and private subnets.
-2. Use Packer &amp; ansible to create an ami which has apache with one tomcat server running.
-Also we will deploy one test application using ansible.
+ 2. Create an ami which has apache, tomcat & one sample application configured using  [Packer] and [Ansible]
-3. Create ELB, security groups and autoscaling group with scaling policies.
+ 3. Create ELB, security groups and autoscaling group with scaling policies using [Terraform]